Introduction and Overview

-2019 marked the third year in which Norton Rose Fulbright’s Hong Kong office compiled its Asia M&A deal trends study.
-The purpose of the study is not to analyze sectors or markets which may be “hot” or to perform a “horizon scanning” exercise (although clearly in 2020 COVID-19 (coronavirus) will have an impact on the volume of global M&A and, separately, it is noteworthy how China’s influence has declined in recent years), but to consider individual clauses (or groups of clauses) in sale and purchase agreements (SPAs), how they vary from jurisdiction to jurisdiction, and how they are evolving through time.
+2020 marked the fourth year in which Norton Rose Fulbright’s Hong Kong office compiled its Asia M&A deal trends study.
+The purpose of the study is not so much to analyse sectors or markets which may be “hot” or to perform a “horizon scanning” exercise, but to consider individual clauses (or groups of clauses) in sale and purchase agreements (SPAs), how they vary from jurisdiction to jurisdiction, and how they are evolving through time.

-The use of the locked box mechanism in around 19 percent of Asian deals trails many developed Western markets, but its adoption is on the rise; particularly in higher value, private equity sell-side auction processes.
+The use of locked box mechanisms in around 18% of Asian deals trails many developed Western markets, but its adoption is on the rise; particularly in sell-side auction processes.

-The variety of legal influences in Asian dealmaking can be demonstrated by the relatively high proportion (31 percent) of deals which include a condition precedent that there is no (or no material) breach of warranty pre-closing.
-An English lawyer would typically resist such a provision, arguing that any loss should be recovered post-closing through a claim for damages, whereas a lawyer from a US background would likely argue that a buyer should not have to complete a transaction where a warranty is inaccurate at the time.
-The fact that CPs of this type appear most commonly in Japanese deals indicates that Japanese M&A professionals take their lead from the US.
+The variety of legal influences in Asian dealmaking can be demonstrated by the relatively high proportion (35%) of deals which include a condition precedent that there is no (or no material) breach of warranty pre-closing.
+An English lawyer would typically resist such a provision, arguing that any loss should be recovered post-closing through a claim for damages, whereas a lawyer from a US background (often the case in Japan) would likely argue that a buyer should not have to complete a transaction where a warranty is inaccurate at the time.

-Asian SPAs often contain a shorter and less detailed warranty schedule than international standards, focusing on fundamental warranties only.
+Asian SPAs often contain a shorter and less detailed warranty schedule than international equivalents, focusing on fundamental warranties only.
 This often leads to a shorter disclosure letter, or even no disclosure letter at all.
-It is also striking how often – particularly on Chinese deals – seller’s limitations on liability are less extensive than normal or even non-existent.
-Nevertheless, we have noticed a trend over time whereby sellers are including increasingly detailed and robust limitations on liability, consistent with international practice.
+It is also striking how often – particularly on Chinese deals – sellers’ limitations on liability are less extensive than customary or even non-existent.

-Anti-bribery and corruption warranties should be considered the norm on Asian deals.
-Indeed, despite certain Asian jurisdictions showing favorably in Transparency International’s Corruption Perceptions Index, we would recommend that purchasers seek “ABC” warranty protection on all Asian deals, regardless of jurisdiction.
+Despite certain Asian jurisdictions showing favourably in Transparency International’s Corruption Perceptions Index, we would recommend that buyers seek anti-bribery and corruption warranty protection on all Asian deals, regardless of jurisdiction.

-Returning to the theme of Asia being a melting pot of legal influences, it is common to see warranties in relation to the accuracy of the information provided to the buyer (we saw this warranty in 47 percent of deals) and warranties in relation to the completeness and adequacy of the information provided (we saw this in 36 percent of deals).
-Indeed, so far as this type of warranty is concerned, Asia might be seen as a halfway house between Australia (where these warranties are common, featuring in around 70 percent of deals) and England, where sellers typically resist such warranties.
-Similarly, there is a split between warranties given on an indemnity basis (the US model) and warranties where contractual damages based on loss (the English law model) are the prescribed remedy.
-Japan leads the way among Asian jurisdictions in the adoption of indemnity backing for warranties, again indicating that Japan takes its lead from the US where M&A practice is concerned.
+Returning to the theme of Asia being a melting pot of legal influences, it is common to see warranties in relation to the accuracy of the information provided to the buyer and warranties in relation to the completeness and adequacy of the information provided.
+Here, Asia might be seen as a halfway house between Australia (where these warranties are common) and England, where sellers typically resist such warranties.
+Similarly, there is a fairly even split between warranties given on an indemnity basis (the US model) and warranties where contractual damages based on loss (the English law model) are the prescribed remedy.

-Viewed as a whole, the monetary caps on liability and time limits for bringing claims are quite consistent with international standards: 100 percent of the purchase price and 3 years for title warranties, 30 percent of the purchase price and 18 months for general warranties, and 30 percent of the purchase price and 3-7 years for tax warranties.
-However, analyzing median or mode numbers fails to show the considerable disparity between caps and time limits across Asian deals, some of which fall well outside international norms.
-Also notable is the number of deals (around 20-30 percent) which have no financial cap on liability or time limit for bringing claims whatsoever, leaving the seller with unlimited exposure save perhaps for statutory limitations, if available.
+Viewed as a whole, the monetary caps on liability and time limits for bringing claims are quite consistent with international standards: 100% of the purchase price and 3 years for title warranties, with approximately 25% of the purchase price and 18 months for general warranties, and 35% of the purchase price and 5 years for tax warranties.
+Notable, however, is the number of deals (around 20%) which have no financial cap on liability or time limit for bringing claims whatsoever, leaving the seller with unlimited exposure, save perhaps for any statutory limitations.
 This situation arises mainly on PRC deals.
-The story is the same with regard to de minimis and basket thresholds, which vary greatly in reality (and often do not exist at all), although when the mode number is taken, they track the internationally accepted rules of thumb of 0.1 percent of purchase price for de minimis and 1 percent of purchase price for the basket, which in over 80 percent of cases is a tipping basket enabling a buyer to claim “from the ground up” provided the basket threshold is satisfied.
+The story is the same with regard to de minimis and aggregate or basket thresholds, which track the internationally accepted rules of thumb of 0.1% of purchase price for de minimis and 1% of purchase price for the basket, although they are often completely absent.

-Reliance on general disclosures (in particular, public searches) is not so prevalent in Asian deals (only 44 percent of deals).
-One reason for this is that in certain jurisdictions, public searches are not terribly reliable or up-to-date.
-Surprisingly however, even in developed jurisdictions such as Hong Kong, where public searches are available online and updated regularly, sellers are failing to push for simple general disclosures to reduce their exposure.
+Reliance on general disclosures (in particular, public searches) is not so prevalent in Asian deals (only 48% of deals would feature these).
+One reason for this is that in certain jurisdictions public searches are not reliable or up-to-date or available online or from a central database.
 Where disclosure is made, the concept of “fair disclosure”, based on traditional English law principles, is typically applied and defined in the SPA.

 Deal protection mechanisms

-Interest in the use of escrows is growing.
+Interest in the use of escrows is growing, fueled by the current cautious, buyer-friendly M&A environment.
 Since most international law firms do not offer this service in Asia, banks or corporate service providers are required.
-However, the time and effort required to satisfy these service providers’ KYC requirements, as well as the substantial cost of the escrow itself, often mean that the escrow idea is ultimately shelved.
-Indeed, we only see escrow used in around 14 percent of Asian deals.
-Simple purchase price retention mechanisms are seen even less frequently.
+However, given the time, effort and expense required to set up an escrow, often the idea is ultimately shelved.
+Indeed, we only see escrow used in around 10% of Asian deals.
+Simple purchase price retention mechanisms are even less common.

-The choice of dispute resolution forum is extremely important in Asian transactions.
-For cross-border deals, it is generally advisable to choose arbitration over court litigation because: (i) the parties can choose a specialist to decide their case rather than being at the mercy of whichever non-specialist judge is allocated; (ii) judges in some Asian jurisdictions are not as independent or impartial as they should be; (iii) arbitration proceedings are confidential, whereas court proceedings are generally public, and (iv) since the vast majority of countries in Asia are signatories to the New York Convention, arbitral awards are enforceable in most other Asian jurisdictions, which cannot be said for court judgements.
-The Singapore International Arbitration Centre and Hong Kong International Arbitration Centre are by far the most established and preferred arbitration centers in the region and both have excellent reputations.
+For cross border deals, it is generally advisable to choose arbitration over court litigation because: (i) the parties can choose a specialist to decide their case rather than risk a non-specialist judge being allocated; (ii) arbitrators may be perceived to be more independent and impartial; (iii) arbitration proceedings are confidential, whereas court proceedings are generally public, and (iv) since the vast majority of countries in Asia are signatories to the New York Convention, arbitral awards are enforceable in most other Asian jurisdictions, which is not the case for all court judgements.
+The Singapore International Arbitration Centre and Hong Kong International Arbitration Centre are by far the most established and preferred arbitration centres in the region and both have excellent reputations.